yukijina/yukijina.github.io/_posts/2019-02-18-coding_habits_and_life_balance.markdown

 ---

 It's been about 10 weeks since I started a part-time online software engineering course.
 How does it affect my life?
 Oh well, it already gives me a lot of thought and I am discovering new things and new parts of me every day.

 ## Discipline
 I am taking a part-time course because I wanted to keep my job for my living, which means I have a limited amount of time to learn to code.
 I wake up around 5:00 am and code until the time to leave for work.
 My morning study is not enough to get knowledge.
 I want to code after work too.
 My brain is foggy after work but I need to keep my energy up every day.
 How??

 ## Healthy Habit
 ### You are what you eat:
 What I need is focus, energy and good spirit to keep myself up.
 I want to eat well.
 If my stomach is upset, I can't focus.
 If I overeat, I will get sleepy.
 If I drink a lot, I will hangover the next day.
 If my diet is a lack of nutrition, I will catch a cold.
-This kind of things is usually a waste of time beacause we need a certern time for its recoveries.
+This kind of things is usually a waste of time because we need a certain time for its recoveries.
 So I want to keep away from bad habits.
 A good diet can also help to promote your overall health.

 ### Exercise:
 It definitely helps to get clear thinking, change a mood and get fresh energy.
 I walk to work every day.
 I feel like it is not just good for your body but also for your mind - it is a kind of mindful walking.
 Science has shown walking can boost both your physical and mental health such as improving creativity, increasing blood flow in your brain and releasing endorphins etc. When I get stuck, I just walk around a bit or 5 minutes quick cardio workout also helps to clear my thought.

 ### Blow your nose:
 What!?
 Blow your nose??
 Yes!!!
 This is my doctor taught me when I caught a cold.
 Whenever I see him, he always talks with me about the benefit of "blowing your nose".
 We have to have a clear sinus and nasal passage in order to protect from infections.
 He recommends to blow my nose every 3 hours or so.
 You have to know how to blow your nose correctly to make sinus clear. (*Please google how to blow your nose).
 This became my new habit.
 Seriously.
 It helps and makes me feel good.
 Goodbye to the cold and flu.